Jorbreezy/Fundamentals/README.md

-# Fundamentals
+# Fundamentals of webdev
-This a project focused on learning the fundamentals of webdev
+A project focused on learning the fundamentals of webdev.

 ### Install Dependencies
 ```